JitenShahani/GlobalExceptionMiddleware-Demo/README.md

 }
 ```

+> 📎 Unlike `ValidationExceptionHandler.cs`, which uses `IProblemDetailsService` to serialize the response, `ExceptionHandler.cs` demonstrates an alternative approach by writing the `ProblemDetails` object directly using `httpContext.Response.WriteAsJsonAsync(...)`.
+This highlights both framework-integrated and manual serialization strategies.

 > 🧠 This modular approach ensures that each exception type is handled with the appropriate level of detail and formatting, improving client-side parsing and developer diagnostics.

 ## 🔄 End-to-End Request Pipeline: From Request to Structured Error Response